05/04/2021 03:00 PM House STATE AFFAIRS

 MR. STINSON said the difficulty of framing rape by fraud with an

-affirmative consent framework was that the person did give
+affirmative consent framework is that the person does give

-affirmative consent, but they had been tricked.
-He expounded
+affirmative consent but has been tricked.
+He expounded that the

-that the person would have consented to the act, but only by
+person would have consented to the act, but only by fraud or

-fraud or deception.
-To the extent that the individual was
+deception.
+To the extent that the individual was undisturbed by

-undisturbed by that fraud or deception, technically the law
+that fraud or deception, technically the law would be violated,

-would be violated, but there would be a question of how it would
+but there would be a question of how it would get reported or

-get reported or prosecuted.
-He reiterated that this provision
+prosecuted.
+He reiterated that this provision would apply to

-would apply to the use of fraud to obtain what would otherwise
+the use of fraud to obtain what would otherwise be consensual

-be consensual sexual contact or consensual sex, but the person
+sexual contact or consensual sex, but the person then realized

-then realized that he/she had been duped, which was what this
+that he/she had been duped, which was what this provision was

 5:58:39 PM